-The first Rice cooker I investigated was the Aroma 8-Cup (Cooked) Digital Rice Cooker and Food Steamer.
+Okay, so the first one that I investigated was the Aroma 8-Cup (Cooked) Digital Rice Cooker and Food Steamer.
 It appears to be a very popular rice cooker, has a 15-hour delay timer, and is very reasonably priced.
+I know I don’t want to pay a fortune on this to get bells and whistles that we don’t really need.

 Does the Aroma Cook Anything Other Than Rice?